KravornN/Zotero-easyGPT/README.md

 ## Main Features

-- [x] 🌐 **PubMed Search**: Search PubMed via Google PSE for related articles.
+- [x] 🌐 **Explore**: Generate keywords based on paper abstracts, then search PubMed via Google Programmable Search Engine for related articles to expand upon the latest information.
 - [x] 📄 **PDF Sidebar Integration**: Seamlessly appears in the Zotero PDF reader sidebar for quick access.
 - [x] 🔍 **Text Selection & Full Text Support**: Insert selected text or the entire PDF content into the AI query area with one click.
 - [x] 💬 **Ask AI Anything**: Directly ask GPT questions about the PDF content and get instant answers.
 - [x] 📝 **One-Click Summarization**: Summarize the PDF content with a single click.
-- [x] 🌐 **Language Switch**: Easily switch between Chinese and English for prompts and AI responses via the plugin settings.
+- [x] 📌 **Language Switch**: Easily switch between Chinese and English for prompts and AI responses via the plugin settings.
 - [x] 🔌 **OpenAI-Compatible**: Works with any API compatible with the OpenAI specification.
 - [x] 🎨 **User-Friendly UI**: Clean, intuitive interface with copyable AI output.
 - [x] ⚙️ **Customizable Model & Endpoint**: Configure API base URL, model, and key to fit your needs.